 A handful of military vehicles had rolled up to government offices and communication centers, quietly shutting down the monarchy in what was widely seen as a necessary and overdue transition.
 King Idris's government had become so incapable and despised that neither his own personal guard nor the massive U.S. military force then stationed outside Tripoli intervened.
 The Death of the Qaddafi Generation.
 In March 2008, Muammar al-Qaddafi took the podium at an Arab League summit in Damascus to deliver one of his famously long-winded and rambling speeches.

 Halfway through, he issued a prophetic warning, berating the assembled heads of state for acquiescing to the overthrow and subsequent execution of Iraq's Saddam Hussein.
 "A foreign power occupies an Arab country and hangs its leader while we all stand watching and laughing," Qaddafi thundered.
-"Your turn is coming soon! " What Post-Qaddafi Libya Has to Learn From Afghanistan.
-Sounds of celebration echoed from several quarters yesterday after Libya's interim government announced the death of former leader Muammar al-Qaddafi.
+"Your turn is coming soon! " The audience broke into laughter.
+As television cameras panned across the room, the summit's host, Syrian President Bashar al-Assad, chuckled.
+They are not laughing now.
+To continue reading, please log in.
+Don't have an account?
+Register Register now to get three articles each month.
+As a subscriber, you get unrestricted access to ForeignAffairs.com.
+Register for free to continue reading.
+Registered users get access to three free articles every month.
+Have an account?
+What Post-Qaddafi Libya Has to Learn From Afghanistan.

+To continue reading, please log in.
+Don't have an account?
+Register.
+Full: Hisham Matar on Libya's awakening.
+One morning in late September, as Libyan rebels launched their final advance on Sirte, Muammar Qaddafi's hometown, Hisham Matar explained to a small, rapt audience at the century-old Chicago Club why the removal of repressive long-time dictators, though great, had not been the most meaningful achievement of the Arab Spring.
 "Our collective imagination - a whole array of expectations about our governments, our institutions, our dreams - has just shifted," he said.
 "The horizon has moved much further than even the most audacious of us would have suggested. " Matar speaks softly, but with confidence and precision.
 "You can see it on people's bodies, in their eyes and their faces, hear it in their voices," he adds during an interview in the lobby of his downtown hotel later that morning.
 "It's as if these regimes were sitting literally on top of us.

 However, there is some comfort for the Libyan people in the fact that—as well as being rid of their long-standing and malignant leader—the aftermath of the recent battles will carry a different tone to the violence of years gone by.
 Children have not been spared the physical and emotional trauma of civil war in Libya To read the article in the original Arabic, please click hereDuring the former regime, Libyans used to retell stories of soldiers who were physically wounded during the Chadian-Libyan conflict and who were not allowed to return to their families.
 It is said that those soldiers were disposed of in the sea, because the Qadhafi regime did not want the people to be reminded of the conflict.
+The former regime also had a major psychological impact on Libyans, particularly the youth.
+2200 Injured Jordan Iran.
 'Cleansed' Libyan town spills its terrible secrets.
 Muammar Qaddafi’s Death and Legacy.
 The Case for Libya’s Future.
 Top Ten Myths about the Libya War.

 Is the U.S. Really Responsible for Post-War Libya? - Joshua Foust - International.
 Was the Libyan Intervention Really an Intervention? - Anne-Marie Slaughter - International.
 Representing a New Libya on K Street - Chris Frates - Politics.
 The Enigmatic Reformer.
 The Accomplice.
 Gaddafi's Defenders Face Uncertain Future Under Rebel Control Of Tripoli Tiny-burkina-faso-confronts-gadhafis.
 Former Qaddafi Mercenaries Describe Fighting in Libyan War - Peter Gwin - International.
 Rebuilding the Ruins of Qaddafi - Barak Barfi.
 Slow to Change.
 The Majalla.
 "Libya’s Transition to Transition" by Barak Barfi.
 Liberalizing Libya.
 "Iraqi Libya" by Mohammad-Mahmoud O Mohamedou.
 Women: The Libyan Rebellion's Secret Weapon.
 Libya’s New Government Unable to Control Militias.
 Separation Anxiety.
 Convulsions in Libya.
 A Road to Perdition.
 A 'Hung Democracy' in Libya.